Rafael Nadal Makes One Lucky Ball Boy’s Day At French Open, Another One Not So Lucky After Collision

 Rafael Nadal is looking to claim his 11th French Open title and he is well on his way to achieving that win.
 He just won the third round match against Richard Gasquet in a 6-3 6-2 6-2 victory on Saturday.
-He celebrated with not only his usual fist pumping, but he went out of his way to play just a little more tennis on the clay court at Roland Garros.
+He celebrated with not only his usual fist-pumping, but he went out of his way to play just a little more tennis on the clay court at Roland Garros.
 As he was being interviewed after his sweet win, the World No. 1 was asked if he would be willing to make his biggest fan’s day by rallying with him.
 According to Tennis Magazine, he didn’t hesitate one bit to say yes.

 His biggest fan just happened to be one of the French Open ball boys.
 The young man came out onto Court Philippe-Chatrier looking a little mesmerized.
 Nadal then pulled out one of his own rackets for the boy to use.
 That was pretty special as well.
 They shook hands and talked to each other before taking to the clay court.
 The kid showed off his skills as he rallied against Rafael a few times before the ball hit the net.